-The John L. Alford Case Library offers a large collection of case studies set mainly in the public sector in Australia, New Zealand and the Pacific.
-With nearly 200 cases from all levels of government, we are sure to have a case to suit your needs.
+The John L. Alford Case Library offers public-sector case studies set mainly in Australia, New Zealand and the Pacific.
+With more than 200 cases from all levels of government, there is almost certainly a case to suit your needs.

 Accessing the collection